74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 It's trying to find someone who really doesn't want to be found and using the latest tracking and intelligence surveillance technology to try and find them as well as human informers and all those other things.

+So I think there's really interesting parallels there.
 But also it's a story with contemporary relevance, isn't it?

 Because the new administration in the US has launched something like a new war on drugs.

-I mean, it's pushing the CIA to take on, in this case now, Mexican cartels and Mexican gangs and designating them as terrorist organizations.
+I mean, it's pushing the CIA to take on, in this case, now, Mexican cartels and Mexican gangs and designating them as terrorist organizations.

+So, using drones and the modern surveillance technology to go after them.
 So, it is that sense of how you can use intelligence agencies to go after drug lords, essentially.

 That's exactly right.